jhamlet/sake-node/README.md

 #### Directory Tasks

 Directory tasks, created with the `directory` method are tasks that will only be called if they do not exist.
-The named directory will be created on invoking.
-They can have prerequisites and actions also.
+The named directory (and any directories along the way) will be created on invoking the task.
+Directory tasks can have prerequisites and actions also.

 ### Asynchronous Tasks